mcc-us/mcc-us.github.io.bkup/_posts/2024-01-10-prepare-income-statment.md

 | F |   1,200 | |
 | Total Expenses | |  48,600 |
 | Net Income <br> **The bottom line** | | $20,700 <br> **DOUBLE UNDERLINE** |

+{: .box-warning}
+Place Dollar signs at the top of each column and at the bottom line.
+Do not use dollar signs on ALL values.

+- Find this example at Tony Bell @ accountingworkbook.com

 ---